 - The need for protection and stability falls under this level.

-- Example: shelter, a peaceful community, an environment free from toxic and hazardous chemicals, clothing, a job, means for transportation
+- Example: shelter, a peaceful community, an environment free from toxic and hazardous chemicals, clothing, a job, means of transportation

 - It becomes an essential need if a person’s survival is at stake.

-- Its emergence pertains to the environment the person is moving at or moving into; Take the scenario of a patient who has paralysis.
-There’s the risk for embolism, bedsore, and falls – all of which account for safety and security needs.
+- Its emergence pertains to the environment the person is moving into or moving into; Take the scenario of a patient who has paralysis.
+There’s the risk of embolism, bedsore, and falls – all of which account for safety and security needs.
 But if pulmonary embolism happens and the patient goes into cardiac arrest, physiologic needs arise since it puts a threat to survival.